parul0315/Applied-Python-Projects-Business-Simulation-Space-Object-Classification/README.md

 **4. Error Handling<br/>**
 The program raises error if the user gives invalid inputs for each of the input values, and asks the user to enter valid input.

+## Conclusion
+The Fish Hatchery Management Simulation is a comprehensive and interactive project that combines multiple aspects of running a fish hatchery, such as hiring staff, resources allocation, and financial management.
+The code successfully encapsulates different aspects of the business in seperate files, making it clearer and enhancing the code reusability.